We have spent years observing which varieties grow well in which conditions.

 The second factor is the ability to withstand adverse conditions generally, be it too much or not enough water, too much or not enough nutrients or too much or not enough sunlight.

 Our Frangipani Hardiness Ratings

 Plumeria rubras with bright flower colours including white, light and dark pink, light orange, most yellow are the hardiest.

-Plumeria pudica white is quite hardy but cannot handle weed spray at all.
+Plumeria pudica white is quite hardy but it has thin branches so needs more water and nutrients and cannot handle weed spray at all.

-Plumeria rubras with dark flowers such as red and Kimberley Sunset also grow better in hot microclimates but prefer shade more than direct sunlight until they become established.
+Plumeria rubras with dark flowers such as red and Razzmic Honey also grow better in warm positions but prefer shade more than full sun, until they become established.